rssmith33/Active-Inference-Tutorial-Scripts/README.md

 Step_by_Step_AI_Guide.m:

 This is the main tutorial script.
 It illustrates how to build a partially observable Markov decision process (POMDP) model within the active inference framework, using  a simple explore-exploit task as an example.
 It shows how to run single-trial and multi-trial simulations including perception, decision-making, and learning.
 It also shows how to generate simulated neuronal responses.
 It further illustrates how to fit task models to empirical data for behavioral studies and do subsequent Bayesian group analyses.
+NOTE: This code was updated on 8/28/24 to improve the way forgetting rates are implemented.
+Unlike in the original published tutorial, this updated version specifies that greater omega values promote greater forgetting.
+Initial values for concentration parameters also now act as a floor, preventing these parameters from evolving toward implausibly low values over time.

 Step_by_Step_Hierarchical_Model: